Adrian Spratt

 He said, “Goodnight.”
 He waited before standing up and leaving the ward.
 I pictured his tall back diminishing toward the exit.
 I couldn’t even call out to him.

 Five weeks later, I was transferred from that Sheffield hospital to one in London.
-The time for our emigration to the United States had arrived.
-After the ambulance had taken me down to London, Dad and my brother would fly to New York.
-Mum and I wouldn’t join them there for months.
+After the ambulance had taken me down to London, Dad and my brother would fly to New York, the first step in our emigration to the United States.
+Mum and I wouldn’t be able to join them for months:

 Outside, in the limitless world beyond the hospital ward, it was cold.
 I inhaled fresh air.
 I’d forgotten what it was like.